 Yes.
 As long as you will be working in an eligible work study position you can use your summer work study grant to be paid.
 You can check with the Law School Financial Aid Office to see if your job will be eligible for work study.
 You will need to make sure that you complete all of the required payroll documentation before you leave the Philadelphia area as you will not be paid if that paperwork has not been completed.

 In order to be paid from work study funds, your employer must contribute 25% of your earnings.
 This contribution amount is known as the matching funds.
 Many employers cannot afford to contribute the 25% match.
 If your employer is unable to make the required match you can apply for a Law Foundation Matching Grant from the Law School Financial Aid Office.
-There is no longer any PHEAA funding available for summer work study matching funds.
+Matching funds will be awarded on a first-come, first-served basis and we will try to provide as many eligible students with a match as our funding level will accomodate.

 Work study is a federally funded financial aid program and federal regulations stipulate that a portion of a student's summer earnings must be used to meet educational expenses during the following academic year.
 The amount, known as the summer work study allocation, is determined by subtracting taxes and job related costs from the student's gross summer earnings.
 The summer work study allocation is then included in the student's financial aid package for the upcoming academic year as a source of need based aid.